 One of the main techniques we use at Blueheart is called Sensate Focus, which is a series of touch exercises that are designed to reduce sex anxiety and provide opportunities for you to explore your own and your partner's body.
 By focusing only on the sensations you feel, you learn to get out of your head and into the moment, which gives your body space to respond naturally.
 You go entirely at your own pace, doing only what you feel comfortable with, and touch for your own curiosity, without trying to force any kind of response from yourself or from your partner.
 And it really works; in a 2015 study of the effectiveness of Sensate Focus as a treatment for a variety of sexual difficulties, therapists found it to be 83% effective in the treatment of sexual dysfunction.

 Talking to a therapist about your sexual anxiety can be a big help, and they can help you understand more about your worries and where they come from, as well as providing practical exercises for you to do at home.
 Make sure your therapist is qualified, experienced, and comfortable talking about sexual issues; most sex therapy uses a version of cognitive-behavioral therapy, but the type of therapy that they practice doesn't really matter - the main thing is that you feel safe with them and that you have a good connection.
+Even if it seems a bit scary at first, talking about your issue with a trained professional can really improve your quality of life.

 If the sex you’re having isn’t making you feel good, or if you’re not having any sex at all, and that’s making you anxious, one thing you can do is deceptively simple: take sex off the table for a while.
 Or, rather, take Sex-That-You-Don’t-Want-To-Be-Having off the table for a while, and only have sex when you and your partner both feel comfortable with it, without any sense of duty or expectation.
 Easier said than done of course, but taking the pressure away from having to have sex means you can both work on your sexual relationship with one of you having fewer anxiety-inducing experiences, and the other having fewer moments of feeling rejected, isolated, and frustrated.
 It’s a win-win.

 Our society generally does a really terrible job of teaching people about what sex really is.
 The sex that we’re taught about is fraught with the risks of STIs and unwanted pregnancies, and the sex that we see in the media is either unrealistically glamorous, ending in mutual orgasm for all, or unrealistically athletic, performative, and completely centered around penetrative sex.
-No wonder so many of us feel insecure and anxious about our sex lives!
+No wonder so many of us feel insecure and anxious about our sexual lives!
 But, in reality, sex is so much more than penetration and orgasm; it’s all about pleasure and connection, whatever those things mean to you - whether that’s connecting with and giving pleasure to yourself, or connecting with and giving pleasure to each other.
 What’s more, sex is a buffet, not a set menu, so if you don’t feel like having penetrative sex, but you do want to be sensual, there’s so much more you can explore: only you get to define what sex means to you.

 This one is much easier said than done!
-Stress is so detrimental to our lives, and especially to our sex lives because it has such a big impact on every aspect of sex: desire, arousal, orgasm - all of them are negatively affected by stress.
+Stress is so detrimental to our lives, and especially to our sex lives because it has such a big impact on every aspect of our sexual functioning: desire, arousal, orgasm - all of them are negatively affected by stress.
 So if there’s anything in your life that’s causing you stress, and it’s possible to reduce or remove that stress, it might be worth giving it a try.
 Stress also has a big impact on our sleep, and if you’re not sleeping well, you’re probably not feeling a huge amount of sexual desire generally, and it gets much harder to regulate our emotions, which could well be contributing to your sexual anxiety.
 Above all, be kind to yourself!
 It can be hard for some people to connect to the idea of being kind to themselves because society so actively discourages it, but see if you can do just one thing today that brings you pleasure: it could be as small as going for a walk in your favorite park with a cup of coffee; watching an episode of that show you’ve been meaning to catch up on; taking a long, hot bath in peace; or spending some time expressing yourself through drawing, painting, writing, singing, or anything else.
 Whatever it is, make sure it’s just for you.